mia-platform/documentation/versioned_docs/version-10.x.x/development_suite/identity-and-access-management/console-levels-and-permission-management.md

 | View Company Clusters information                                          | `console.company.cluster.view`                         | ✅     | ✅       | ✅        | ✅         | ✅                    | ✅            |
 | Manage Company Project Templates                                           | `console.company.templates.manage`                     |        |          |           |            |                       | ✅            |

+Roles can be assigned at both Project and its Runtime Environments levels from the Identities portal of the specific Project Settings Area.

 :::info
-Please note that, inside Project Identities portal (IAM Portal), only those Identities on which a Company role has previously been assigned are shown.
+Please note that, inside Project Identities portal, only those Identities on which a Company role has previously been assigned are shown.
 For each of them, therefore, the permissions inherited from the Company role assignment at the Company level will be visible.
 In this way, it will be possible to identify which additional permissions among those mentioned in the following table can be assigned at Project and Runtime Environments levels.
 :::